CAAPIM/iOS-MAS-Storage/README.md

-# CA Mobile App Services - iOS SDK
+# MAS Storage Framework for iOS

-## MAS SDK
+## Overview
-Essential mobile services for enterprises made simple and secure.
-Extends the power of CA Mobile API Gateway (MAG) to mobile devices.
-For more information about MAS and its features, see [the website][mas.ca.com] and [get started][docs].
+MAS Storage is the data peristence framework for [CA Mobile App Services][mas.ca.com].

-## MAS SDK Frameworks
+## Features

-The MAS SDK includes the following frameworks:
+The MASStorage framework comes with the following features:

-- MASFoundation
-- MASConnecta
-- MASIdentityManagement
-- MASStorage
-- MASUI
+- Encrypted data storage on device
+- Secure acceess to private cloud data storage

 ## Get Started

 To download the latest build, see the [releases][releases] page.
+For documentation, visit our [developer site][docs].

 ## How You Can Contribute